• Skip to primary navigation

 Native Plants, Projects & Ideas, Wildlife Habitat

 If you’d like to see more wildlife in your garden in winter, be sure to include plants that provide food and cover in the fall and winter.
 Some of these plants are evergreen, providing necessary cover, and some have fruits, seeds, or nuts that persist into winter.
-Here are some (mostly native) plant suggestions that can be used throughout much of …
+Here are some (mostly native) plant suggestions that can be used throughout …

 Continue Reading about Plants that provide food and shelter in fall and winter for wildlife